swiftmailer/swiftmailer/docs/book/en/01-Introduction.markdown

 Throughout this book you will be presented with code samples, which most people should find ample to implement Swift Mailer appropriately in their own projects.
-I will also use diagrams where appropriate, and where I believe readers may find it helpful I will discuss some related theory, including reference to certain documents you are able to find online.
+We will also use diagrams where appropriate, and where we believe readers may find it helpful we will discuss some related theory, including reference to certain documents you are able to find online.

 ### Code Samples

 Code samples presented in this book will be displayed on a different colored background in a monospaced font.
-Samples are not to be taken as copy &amp;
-paste code snippets.
+Samples are not to be taken as copy & paste code snippets.

 Code examples are used through the book to clarify what is written in text.
 They will sometimes be usable as-is, but they should always be taken as